250g, Stock Photo

 Bitterness in uni typically comes due to issues when the uni is in transit from Japan to the US.
 Since uni is extremely fragile, sudden shake or the box it is packaged in falls, it can taint the quality.
 You taste the "myoban" or alum that is used to process the uni to keep it intact.

-Origin may be from Russia, but processed in Hokkaido, Japan.
+Origin may be from the Caspian Sea, but processed in Hokkaido, Japan.
 It is a stock photo but we directly import it from a Hokkaido Uni processor as opposed to most other companies that sell uni has to buy from the market.
 Our uni is made to order which means it has a longer shelf life and will be fresher.

 *Regarding UPS shipments, we cannot be responsible for any damages caused by UPS.
 We will package it properly, but any handling issue by UPS must be claimed with UPS*